gt-retro-computing/llvm-z80-backend/README.md

 # llvm-z80-backend
-A Z80 backend for LLVM
+A Z80 backend for LLVM.

+This project continues the work of eark1l and jacobly0.
+The repo includes llvm and clang sources.